 - He was a fine carpenter in his step-father’s business.

-- When it was time He then went into His Heavenly Father’s business at age thirty.
+- When it was time He then went into His Heavenly Father’s business.

 This is the way that it is designed to be.